 Itron also analyzed project cost data available for the renewable and non-renewable SGIP projects completed to date.
 Average costs of renewable projects were higher than the average costs of non-renewable projects.
 However, the combined influence of relatively small sample sizes and substantial variability preclude us from estimating incremental costs for future SGIP participants that are accurate enough to be used directly for program incentive design purposes.
+Summary statistics and comparisons of SGIP project costs are shown in Table 11.

 Confidence intervals estimated for the entire population of SGIP participants (both past and future) are very large.
-There was a limited quantity of cost data for fuel cells and IC engines.
-This limited amount of data increases the uncertainty associated with estimates of population mean costs of fuel cells and IC engines.
-As a result, it is impossible to say with 90 percent confidence that the population mean costs of renewable IC engines and fuel cells are any higher than the population mean costs of non-renewable IC engines and fuel cells.
+There was high variability in the cost data for fuel cells.
+This high variability increases the uncertainty associated with estimates of population mean costs of fuel cells.
+As a result, it is impossible to say with 90 percent confidence that the population mean costs of renewable fuel cells are any higher than the population mean costs of non-renewable fuel cells.
 This lack of confidence suggests that data for past projects should not be used as the sole basis for SGIP design elements affecting future participants.
 Engineering estimates, budget cost data, and rules-of-thumb likely continue to be more suitable for this purpose at this time.
-As noted earlier, updated renewable fuel system costs are to be obtained in the forthcoming SGIP costeffectiveness analysis report and will be used in future RFU reports once available.
+As noted earlier, updated renewable fuel system costs are to be obtained in the forthcoming SGIP cost-effectiveness analysis report and will be used in future RFU reports once available.